rqtl/qtl2/pages/rqtl2_functions.md

 - [`interp_map`](https://search.r-project.org/CRAN/refmans/qtl2/html/interp_map.html) - Use interpolate to convert from one map to another
 - [`reduce_markers`](https://search.r-project.org/CRAN/refmans/qtl2/html/reduce_markers.html) - Reduce marker map to the largest subset that are some distance apart
-- `smooth_gmap` - Smooth genetic map by mixing it with a bit of constant recombination

 ### QTL analysis